kemckinnmsft/LabContent/MW-SC-TS317.md

 	> !IMAGE[1547437013585](\Media\1547437013585.png)

 	> [!KNOWLEDGE] Checking the box next to **Enable Content Matches** allows the **actual matched content** to be stored in the Azure Log Analytics workspace.
 This could include many types of sensitive information such as SSN, Credit Card Numbers, and Banking Information.
-This is important to understand and is why access to this ALA workspace should be locked down appropriately.
+This option is typically used during testing of automatic conditions and not widely used in production settings due to the sensitive nature of the collected data.
+If this is used in a production setting, extreme caution should be taken with securing access to this workspace.

 1. [] Click **Yes**, in the confirmation dialog.